-While running simulations of the revised operating scheme whereby we have no dedicated switcher at Grand Forks, but simply let the way freights switch the industries and exchange cars between the railroads, once again there is a pile up of cars that get “stuck” in the yard at Grand Forks.
+Simulations were run of the revised operating scheme without a dedicated switcher at Grand Forks and having the way freights switch the industries and exchange cars between the railroads.
+Once again there is a pile up of cars that get “stuck” in the yard at Grand Forks.
 This is fundamentally no different than when we had the dedicated switcher, just to a different degree.
 It occurs on fewer tracks, and involves less cars, but it is still an undesirable outcome that will lead to unsatisfactory operations.

-One thought was that we should try to minimize the shipments that are selected during restaging to ones that have a more clear path from staging to the first delivery point.
+One thought was that we should try to minimize the shipments that are selected during restaging to ones that have a clear path from staging to the first delivery point.
 This is called “congestion” and is a measure of how full the tracks are along the car’s route to its first destination.
-The restaging logic now considers only those shipments where the path congestion is below a certain level, with the idea that this will help the overall car flow by not overloading the paths that already have lots of cars along them.
+The restaging logic was changed to consider only those shipments where the path congestion is below a certain level, with the idea that this will help the overall car flow by not overloading the paths that already have lots of cars along them.

-One simple and obvious solution is to tinker with the shipment mix so that most shipments do not require interchange, but that is an artificial solution that is not appealing.
+One simple and obvious solution is to tinker with the shipment mix so that most shipments do not require interchange either coming or going, but that is an artificial solution that is not appealing.
 Some way needs to be found to minimize the number of shipments needing interchange for a typical layout, without introducing artificial un-prototypical assumptions.

 The return track selection for inbound shipments was also constrained to be the originating staging track, otherwise these moves can involve interchange tracks as well.

-By correcting the track ownership problem, shipments that are all on one railroad will in fact be moved only by trains of that railroad, thereby minimizing cars passing through the interchange tracks.
-There are still a few, because sometimes there are no single railroad shipments available during restaging, so the criteria is relaxed to consider any candidate shipment which includes interchanges.
+After correcting the track ownership problem, shipments that travel exclusively on one railroad’s tracks will be moved only by trains of that railroad, thereby minimizing cars needing to be interchanged.
+There will still be a few, because sometimes there are no single railroad shipments available during restaging, so the criteria is relaxed to consider any candidate shipment which includes interchanges when necessary.
 Tests bear out a big reduction in the number of cars passing through the interchange tracks, and they are no longer filling up.
 The total number of cars picked up has increased about 20% and the number of cars that can’t be moved because there is no space ahead has dropped to about 60%.

-This little exercise has shown that various techniques can be used to influence the shipments selection process during car restaging on ways that can improve the overall traffic flow on the layout.
+This little exercise has shown that various techniques can be used to influence the shipment selection process during car restaging in ways that can improve the overall traffic flow on the layout.
 More research will probably reveal even better ways to do this without having to resort to un-prototypical assumptions or approximations.

 The mechanism to influence restaging shipment selection could be brought out as a user configurable feature.
 So layouts might want to have lots of interchange traffic and can handle it, so this should not be a fixed feature.